tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-17-swagger-presentation-documenting-rest-apis.md

 categories:
 - api-doc
 keywords: swagger, openAPI, trends, 2017
-summary: "Recently I gave a presentation on Swagger as part of the TC Dojo webinar series.
+description: "Recently I gave a presentation on Swagger as part of the TC Dojo webinar series.
 If you missed the presentation, you can view the Swagger recording here."
 bitlink: http://bit.ly/swaggertcdojorecording
 date: 2017-01-17 19:00:00
 ---